Lost, mislaid, and abandoned property: Lost property

-The status of finders as employees or tenants of the landowner complicates matters, because employees and tenants have legitimate access to non-public areas of a landowner's property that others would not, without trespassing.
+The status of finders as employees or tenants of the landowner complicates matters because employees and tenants have legitimate access to non-public areas of a landowner's property that others would not, without trespassing.
 Employees and tenants, however, still usually lose superior claim over lost property to their employers or landlords if the property is found within the scope of their employment, or outside the actual leased area, respectively.

 For example, if the lost property is found by a tenant inside the walls of his leasehold, or by an employee embedded within the soil of an estate owned by his employer, the landowner (as employer or landlord) of the property where it was found usually has a superior claim of right over that of the finder.
 However, this is not always the case, as a long-term tenant who finds lost property within the leased area of his leasehold may have a superior claim over that of his landlord (especially if the landlord has never been to the property).
 While employers usually have a superior claim over lost property found by their employees, exceptions to this exist as well, as modern law sometimes grants the employee superior claim if turning over lost property to his employer is not part of his job description (such as if the employee is an interior decorator).

 Animals

 Since animals are mobile and are thus capable of becoming lost on their own, the loss of property that is a valuable animal has its own set of rules.
 A valuable animal that becomes lost usually does so by leaving its owner's real property and arriving on another property owner's land; such an animal is legally termed an estray.
 Estrays are normally confined to domesticated animals, like livestock, and not wild animals.
 Since common pets are not considered valuable animals, dogs and cats are never considered estrays.

 In many jurisdictions of the U.S., a person who discovers an estray will be required to file an affidavit of estray, along with its description, and potentially impound that animal in some way for a period of time.
 If the estray is branded, the owner can often be identified immediately.
-The owner of the estray will generally have a limited time frame in which to reclaim his property after a notice of estray is published, but on the expiration of such time another person or entity will be designated the new title owner of the property.
+The owner of the estray will generally have a limited time frame in which to reclaim their property after a notice of estray is published, but on the expiration of such time another person or entity will be designated the new title owner of the property.
 Fees for impounding the estray will often accumulate which the property owner will be responsible for paying.

 The status of a stray domestic animal (for example, a feral cat or a free-ranging dog) is highly dependent on local jurisdictions.
-Given the significant number of feral dogs and cats, the finder of a lost dog or cat may have little or no restrictions to claiming the animal as his own property.
+Given the significant number of feral dogs and cats, the finder of a lost dog or cat may have little or no restrictions to claiming the animal as their own property.